How to Read You Annual Water Report

 Consumer Confidence Report

-A Little History on the Consumer Confidence Report (CCR)
+A Little History of the Consumer Confidence Report (CCR)

 Safe Drinking Water Act

-SDWA has been repeatedly amended within over 20 years since 1974, the year it was originally passed.
-They made amendments to meet the needs of consumers across the United States.
-Most importantly, this is to protect public health by regulating the nation’s public drinking water supply.
+The SDWA has been amended several times since its original passage in 1974.
+These amendments were enacted to address consumer needs across the United States and, crucially, to safeguard public health by regulating the nation’s drinking water supply.

-There are more than 170,000 public water systems that provide clean drinking water to Americans.
+More than 170,000 public water systems provide clean drinking water to Americans.
 This federal law is just as crucial as refining and getting the water quality right for the American public.
 Thus, this report is given yearly.

 When Is This Report Released?

-The CCR is an annual report - also known as Water Quality Report released every July 1st.
-It shows the findings of the water testing from the previous year.
-For example, it displays information about your CCR from the previous year.
+The CCR is an annual Water Quality Report released on July 1st.
+It shows the findings of the previous year's water testing and provides information about the previous year's CCR.

 Who Receives This Report?

-This law required the water companies to release this report to the residents.
-People who do not pay their water bills, such as those living in apartments, condos, or rent houses, may need to contact their building managers or owners.
+This law required water companies to release this report to residents.
+Residents who do not pay their water bills, such as those living in apartments, condos, or rented houses, may need to contact their building managers or owners.
 They can also check online to see if their CCR has been posted.

 What You’ll Learn Inside the Report

-The first page of the water quality report explains the standards upheld by your public water system provider.
+The first page of the water quality report explains the standards your public water system provider upholds.
 Local water system providers tailor their CCR information containing certain elements as follows:

 Water Source

 This may include rivers, lakes, aquifers, or other sources.
-Identifying the sources is crucial to know the possible “contaminants” such as minerals or chemicals.
-These chemicals also include pesticides, herbicides, organic chemicals, and radioactive materials.
-The presence of microorganisms at water sources may exist at varying levels.
+Identifying the sources is crucial to knowing the possible “contaminants” such as minerals or chemicals.
+These chemicals include pesticides, herbicides, organic chemicals, and radioactive materials.
+Microorganisms may exist at varying levels in water sources.

 Levels of Contaminants